Smoke tests have a minimal load. Run them to verify that the system works well under minimal load and to gather baseline performance values.

 Keep throughput small and duration short

 The following script is an example smoke test.
 You can copy it, change the endpoints, and start testing.
 For more comprehensive test logic, refer to Examples.
 The VU chart of a smoke test should look similar to this.
-Again, a smoke test should use only 2 or 3 VUs and run for only a brief period.

 The smoke test initially validates that your script runs without errors.
 If any script-related errors appear, correct the script before trying any more extensive tests.